-Three Months Ended March 31, 2004 2003 Net loss applicable to common stock \$ (294) \$ (182) Add back stock-based compensation expense related to stock options included in reported net loss (net of minority interest) 14 Less employee stock-based compensation expense determined under fair value based method for all employee stock option awards (net of minority interest) (12) (2) Effects of stock option exchange 48 Pro forma \$ (244) \$ (184) Loss per common shares, basic and diluted \$(1.00) \$(0.62) Add back stock-based compensation expense related to stock options included in reported net loss (net of minority interest) 0.05 Less employee stock-based compensation expense determined under fair value based method for all employee stock option awards (net of minority interest) (0.04) Effects of stock option exchange 0.16 Pro forma \$(0.83) \$(0.62)
+Three Months Ended June 30, ths Ended e 30, 2004 2003 2004 2003 Net loss applicable to common stock \$ (416) \$ (38) \$ (710) \$ (220) Add back stock-based compensation expense related to stock options included in reported net loss (net of minority interest) 12 26 Less employee stock-based compensation expense determined under fair value based method for all employee stock option awards (net of minority interest) (10) (5) (31) (7) Effects of unvested options in stock option exchange 48 Pro forma \$ (414) \$ (43) \$ (667) \$ (227) Loss per common shares, basic and diluted \$(1.39) \$(0.13) \$(2.39) \$(0.75) Add back stock-based compensation expense related to stock options included in reported net loss (net of minority interest) 0.04 0.09 Less employee stock-based compensation expense determined under fair value based method for all employee stock option awards (net of minority interest) (0.03) (0.02) (0.10) (0.02) Effects of unvested options in stock option exchange 0.16 Pro forma \$(1.38) \$(0.15) \$(2.24) \$(0.77)

-In January 2004, Charter commenced an option exchange program in which employees of the Company were offered the right to exchange all stock options (vested and unvested) issued under the 1999 Charter Communications Option Plan and 2001 Stock Incentive Plan that had an exercise price over \$10 per share for shares of restricted Charter Class A common stock or, in some instances, cash.
-Based on a sliding exchange ratio, which varied depending on the exercise price of an employees outstanding options, if an employee would have received more than 400 shares of restricted stock in exchange for tendered options, Charter issued to that employee shares of restricted stock in the exchange.
+In January 2004, Charter began an option exchange program in which the Company offered its employees the right to exchange all stock options (vested and unvested) under the 1999 Charter Communications Option Plan and 2001 Stock Incentive Plan that had an exercise price over \$10 per share for shares of restricted Charter Class A common stock or, in some instances, cash.
+Based on a sliding exchange ratio, which varied depending on the exercise price of an employee's outstanding options, if an employee would have received more than 400 shares of restricted stock in exchange for tendered options, Charter issued to that employee shares of restricted stock in the exchange.
 If, based on the exchange ratios, an employee would have received 400 or fewer shares of restricted stock in exchange for tendered options, Charter instead paid the employee cash in an amount equal to the number of shares the employee would have received multiplied by \$5.00.
-The offer applied to options (vested and unvested) to purchase a total of 22,929,573 shares of Charter Class A common stock, or approximately 48% of the Company's 47,882,365 total options issued and outstanding as of December 31, 2003.
+The offer applied to options (vested and unvested) to purchase a total of 22,929,573 shares of Charter Class A common stock, or approximately 48% of the Company's 47,882,365 total options (vested and unvested) issued and outstanding as of December 31, 2003.
 Participation by employees was voluntary.
-Those members of the Company's board of directors who were not also employees of the Company were not eligible to participate in the exchange offer.
+Those members of Charter's board of directors who were not also employees of the Company were not eligible to participate in the exchange offer.

 In the closing of the exchange offer on February 20, 2004, the Company accepted for cancellation eligible options to purchase approximately 18,137,664 shares of Charter Class A common stock.
 In exchange, the Company granted 1,966,686 shares of restricted stock, including 460,777 performance shares to eligible employees of the rank of senior vice president and above, and paid a total cash amount of approximately \$4 million (which amount includes applicable withholding taxes) to those employees who received cash rather than shares of restricted stock.
-The grants of restricted stock were effective as of February 25, 2004.
+The restricted stock was granted on February 25, 2004.
 Employees tendered approximately 79% of the options exchangeable under the program.